piyush01123/wikipedia-search-engine/README.md

 ```
 python merger.py
 ```
 This will merge the posting lists into a compact form which is faster for search.
 Effectively we want all data for one word at one place.
-So that is exactly what we we generate using this merger.
+So that is exactly what we generate during this step.

 This will generate files named `data/t0.txt`, `data/t1.txt` and so on.
 These are the compact listings of title field.
 Similarly for body field we will have files like `data/b0.txt`, `data/b1.txt` and so on.
 Similarly we will have for other fields as well.
 Each line in these files represents all occurrences of a specific word in the corresponding field.